ModusCreateOrg/genus/README.md

 ln -s ../creative-engine .
 ```

+Building this has been tested on the x86_64 architecture on macOS X High Sierra and Mojave, in Ubuntu 16.04 and 18.04, and on the `armhf` architecture Raspbian Stretch (9.6).

 ### Mac OS X

 On Mac OS X, install XCode and then run `scripts/build.sh`.
 This will ensure you have Homebrew installed, and build the code in the `build` directory.